plotly/dash-labs/docs/DOCUMENTATION.md

 Here is an example that outputs a string to the `children` property of a `dcc.Markdown` component.

-Note that the default value of `kind` for `tp.markdown` is `dx.Output`, which is why it's not necessary to override the `kind` argument.
+Note that the default value of `kind` for `tpl.markdown` is `dx.Output`, which is why it's not necessary to override the `kind` argument.

 [demos/output_markdown.py](./demos/output_markdown.py)